 The Forgotten World Highway (State Highway 43) links the towns of Stratford and Taumarunui and later became New Zealand's first heritage trail.
 It passes through the village of Whangamomona which was first settled in 1895, with no road or rail access.
-Today the village has approximately 150 full-time residents, a hotel, a handful of historic buildings and the odd goat.
+Today the village has approximately 150 full-time residents, a hotel, a handful of historic buildings (Refer: SDC Website.)